swalehmwadime/G00dlife-datascience/README.md

 ## Dataset

-Describe the dataset used in the project and provide download links if applicable.
+You will get descriptions of dataset used in the project as well as download links if applicable.

 ## Contributing
 - Check [Contributing.md](https://github.com/swalehmwadime/G00dlife-datascience/blob/main/Contributing.md) for guidlines on how to contribute.<br>
-- We welcome contributions!
-If you find any issues or have suggestions, feel free to open an [issue](https://github.com/swalehmwadime/G00dlife-datascience/issues) or submit a [pull request](https://github.com/swalehmwadime/G00dlife-datascience/pulls). <br>
+- If you find any issues or have suggestions, feel free to open an [issue](https://github.com/swalehmwadime/G00dlife-datascience/issues) or submit a [pull request](https://github.com/swalehmwadime/G00dlife-datascience/pulls). <br>